[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 There might be foot-long giant centipedes in the Amazon, but I am a lot more worried about boll weevils in my walled garden.

 Creationists lie.
 Homeopaths lie.
 Anti-vaxxers lie.
 This is part of the Great Circle of Life.
 It is not necessary to call out every lie by a creationist, because the sort of person who is still listening to creationists is not the sort of person who is likely to be moved by call-outs.
-There is a role for organized action against creationists, like preventing them from getting their opinions taught in schools, but the marginal blog post “debunking” a creationist something something is a waste of time.
+There is a role for organized action against creationists, like preventing them from getting their opinions taught in schools, but the marginal blog post “debunking” a creationist on something is a waste of time.
 Everybody who wants to discuss things rationally has already formed a walled garden and locked the creationists outside of it.

 Anti-Semites fight nasty.
 The Ku Klux Klan fights nasty.
 Neo-Nazis fight nasty.
-We dismiss them with equanamity, in accordance with the ancient proverb: “Haters gonna hate”.
+We dismiss them with equanimity, in accordance with the ancient proverb: “Haters gonna hate”.
 There is a role for organized opposition to these groups, like making sure they can’t actually terrorize anyone, but the marginal blog post condemning Nazism is a waste of time.
 Everybody who wants to discuss things charitably and compassionately has already formed a walled garden and locked the Nazis outside of it.

 He is not a heathen, he is a heretic.
 He is not a foreigner, he is a traitor.
 He comes in talking all liberalism and statistics, and then he betrays the signals he has just sent.
 He is not just some guy who defects in the Prisoner’s Dilemma.
 He is the guy who defects while wearing the “I COOPERATE IN PRISONERS DILEMMAS” t-shirt.